stephanebastian/whatwg-url/README.md

 # Java implementation of WhatWg URL Living Standard

-This project is a java implementation of the [WhatWg specification](https://url.spec.whatwg.org/) - The main advantage of the WhatWg Url standard is that it fixes the various shortcomings and quirks of java.net.URL, RFC3986 and RFC3987, etc.
+This project is a java implementation of the <a target="_blank" href="https://url.spec.whatwg.org/">WhatWg specification</a> - The main advantage of the WhatWg Url standard is that it fixes the various shortcomings and quirks of java.net.URL, RFC3986 and RFC3987, etc.

-It is in sync with [this specific commit (27 September 2023)](https://github.com/whatwg/url/commit/aa64bb27d427cef0d87f134980ac762cced1f5bb).
+It is in sync with <a target="_blank" href="https://github.com/whatwg/url/commit/aa64bb27d427cef0d87f134980ac762cced1f5bb">this specific commit (27 September 2023)</a>.

-The library is pretty slim (~50k), works with Java 8 and up, and has only one dependency (on [ICU](https://unicode-org.github.io/icu/userguide/icu4j/)).
+The library is pretty slim (~50k), works with Java 8 and up, and has only one dependency (on <a target="_blank" href="https://unicode-org.github.io/icu/userguide/icu4j/">ICU</a>.
 Tests coverage is pretty good (3000+ tests).
-Some test data are borrowed from [Web-Platform](https://github.com/web-platform-tests/wpt/tree/master/url/resources/), the cross-browser test suite (Safari, Chrome, Firefox, Edge...)).
+Some test data are borrowed from <a target="_blank" href="https://github.com/web-platform-tests/wpt/tree/master/url/resources/">Web-Platform</a>, the cross-browser test suite (Safari, Chrome, Firefox, Edge...)).
 As a side note, there is a basic benchmark (built with jmh) that iterates over 500+ 'typical' urls and measures the throughput (350000 ops/s on an AMD Ryzen 5, but your mileage may vary)
 For the more adventurous/curious, the interesting bits live in the class UrlParser and is based on a state machine.